JaidenAshmore/java-dynamic-sqs-listener/README.md

 [MessageProcessor](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java).
 It can determine when more messages are to be processed and the rate of concurrency for processing messages.

-See [Core Implementations Overview](./doc/core-implementations-overview.md) for more information about the core implementations provided by this library.
+See the [Core Implementations Overview](./doc/core-implementations-overview.md) for more information about the core implementations provided by this library.

 ## Spring Quick Guide
 The following provides some examples using the Spring Starter for this library. *Note that this library is not Spring specific as the main implementations are